Access Map: supported tokens & credential formats¶

 printf '%s' 'postgres://user:pass@db.example.com:5432/mydb' > ./postgres.uri

-kingfisher access-map postgres ./postgres.uri --json-out postgres.access-map.json
+kingfisher access-map postgres ./postgres.uri --format json > postgres.access-map.json

 MongoDB (mongodb / mongo)¶